opensourcepos/opensourcepos/README.md

 - If at login time you read `The installation is not correct, check your php.ini file.`, please check the error_log in `public` folder to understand what's wrong and make sure you read the [INSTALL.md](INSTALL.md).
 To know how to enable `error_log`, please read the comment in [issue #1770](https://github.com/opensourcepos/opensourcepos/issues/1770#issuecomment-355177943).

-- If you installed your OSPOS under a web server subdir, please edit `public/.htaccess` and go to the lines with the comments `if in web root` or `if in subdir`, uncomment one and replace `<OSPOS path>` with your path and follow the instruction on the second comment line.
+- If you installed your OSPOS under a web server subdir, please edit `public/.htaccess` and go to the lines with the comments `if in web root` or `if in subdir`, uncomment one and replace `<OSPOS path>` with your path, and follow the instruction on the second comment line.
 If you face more issues, please read [issue #920](https://github.com/opensourcepos/opensourcepos/issues/920) for more information.

 - Apache server configurations are SysAdmin issues and not strictly related to OSPOS.
 Please make sure you can show a "Hello world" HTML page before pointing to OSPOS public directory.
 Make sure `.htaccess` is correctly configured.